Peach Tartlets = Peach Perfect!

 Sprinkle the top of the pie with crumb mix; use as much as you like.
 I like about a heaping cup and a half of the mixture.
 Up to your personal taste… It sinks partially into the fruit mixture and adds lots of sweetness and eye appeal.

-Note: if you find your bottom crust is not browning enough bake it empty at 375 degrees for ten minutes before filling it with the fruit.
-I have a bottom heat oven which gives me perfect pie crust if I put the pie on the very lowest shelf so I don’t ever have pale pie crust.
+Note: if you find your bottom crust is not browning enough there are a couple of choices; you could bake it empty at 375 degrees for ten minutes before filling it with the fruit.
+Choice 2: I bake pies on a rack placed at the very bottom of my oven which gives me perfect pie crust; I don’t ever have pale pie crust.

 Brown Rice Flour Mix